nadat11/Fazana-WP-custom/README.md

 # Fazana-WP-custom web site
-Used WordPress for theme organization with custom photos.
+Used WordPress for custom theme organization with personal photos.